 So I got my NES, I was happy.
-As I was obviously going to test it out that evening I decided to pick up a couple of games.
+As I was obviously going to test it out that evening I decided to pick up flukonazol for my illness and a couple of games.
 I opted for Maniac Mansion and Bart vs. the Space Mutants, two games I loved when I was a kid.
 They were in decent condition, boxed with manuals.
 That was me done.

 Stephen at Home, Crying But Eventually Fist Pumps the Air